agabor/docs/_includes/js/push-notifications.md

 ## Installations

-Every Parse application installed on a device registered for push notifications has an associated `Installation` object.
+Every MSG application installed on a device registered for push notifications has an associated `Installation` object.
 The `Installation` object is where you store all the data needed to target push notifications.
 For example, in a baseball app, you could store the teams a user is interested in to send updates about their performance.

 Note that `Installation` data can only be modified by the client SDKs, the data browser, or the REST API.